 The modern automotive consumer wants to be entertained, delighted and engaged at every turn—they’re looking for reciprocal (not just transactional) relationships with brands.
 Automotive retailers can pull ahead from the competition by providing services such as live video, one-to-one conversations, curated recommendations, and personalized assistance.

-Retailers can also harness disruptive technology like artificial intelligence, voice control, mobile apps, and big data to collect customer insights.
-This will allow them to make valuable predictions, create more effective marketing campaigns, and further deepen their personal relationship with customers.
+The future of automotive retail will also involve disruptive technology like artificial intelligence, voice control, mobile apps, and big data to collect customer insights.
+This will allow retailers to make valuable predictions, create more effective marketing campaigns, and further deepen their personal relationship with customers.

 As shoppers become more and more digitally savvy and buying auto parts online increases, retailers will need to challenge themselves to provide experiences that help shoppers feel the excitement of adding automotive parts to their vehicles.

-Videos that visualize the performance boost of certain part installations and VR experiences that allow speed testing or test-driving are examples of features that provide a personal and immersive experience in the future of automotive retail.
+Videos that visualize the performance boost of certain part installations and VR experiences that allow speed testing or test-driving are examples of features that will provide a personal and immersive experience in the future of automotive retail.

 The future of the auto parts industry will place buyers in the driver’s seat.
 As more competitors fill the market, it will be crucial for your business to create value at every stage of the customer journey.